devnull-cz/unix-linux-prog-in-c-labs/2025/labs-2025-11-03/assignments.md

   2. call `void foo(char *)` for all the libraries found
   3. unload

 This should be done sequentially.
+For this case resolve the symbols immediately.

 The `foo()` function might e.g. pass the argument to `printf()`.
 Implement at least 2 different shared libraries that implement this plugin framework API.